microsoft/vscode-docs/docs/containers/overview.md

 ![Azure Container Registry content](images/overview/container-registry.png)

-An image in an Azure Container Registry can be deployed to Azure App Service directly from VS Code.
-See [Deploy to Azure App Service](/docs/containers/app-service.md) to get started.
+An image in an Azure Container Registry can be deployed to Azure App Service or Azure Container Apps directly from VS Code.
+See [Deploy to Azure](/docs/containers/app-service.md) to get started.
 For more information about how to authenticate to and work with registries, see [Using container registries](/docs/containers/quickstart-container-registries.md).

 ## Debugging services running inside a container